September 1 – November 30, 2021

 - Remote participation.
 We have recently installed a 1 gigabit internet pipe, and are wired for up to 4 gigabit service.

 - Everyone builds their own 3D printer for Rapid Prototyping if they participate for one month or longer.
-(Note that the admission price for one month includes a 3D printer – so if more than one month are selected, then $500 can be subtracted for the second and 3rd month).
+If anyone is staying for 1 more or longer, we offer the D3D Universal 3D printer for an extra $500, which is a special price to Summer X participants only.
 A lot of the program involves design and prototyping – and with everybody having a printer – we can do so much more.
 Most students build their own 3D printer to take home with them – which is used extensively throughout the program.
 Everyone can be involved in testing our 3D printer filament blends.
 Combined with basic drafting literacy in FreeCAD, the permier open source CAD package – we use 3D printers for rapid, iterative prototyping as part of a development process.
 We can thus go from ideas to builds on the time scale of hours or even minutes, even for functional parts.
 We print with 1.2 mm nozzles, so we print strong parts 9x faster than standard hobby printers.
 We will use the 3D printer extensively to prototype working parts as well as scale models that help us understand what we build prior to building the full-size projects.
 In addition to participant’s 3D printers, we will have an OSE print cluster of 6 printers with 18″ bed, 3 of the 12″ bed, 3 of the 8″ bed, and one dozen of the 6″ bed printers.

 - Compression of Build Time Depends on Number of Participants.There are parts of the program where the results depend completely on the number of people that sign up.
 To give you a rough idea – we need a team of 12 people minimum to get week-scale build velocity on any build,including the Seed Eco-Home.
 We can say that each modular build takes 40 hours of experienced build time – but if we include learning time, it could be more like 160 hours – that is another doubling of time requirement.
 Thus, it would be 8 people working on 1 project per week.
 We can safely say that one week gets us one significant build with a team of 12 relative novices.
 So if you look at October with the 8 different CNC toolheads that make 8 different machines – we would expect half of this done if 24 people sign up – but we expect all of them to get done if 48 people sign up, which is our goal.
 The more people – the more visible and exciting the development velocity.
 We have learned how to avoid Brook’s Law with modular design, so that Summer X can be an exercise in effective, rapid development.
 It is our goal to learn how to increase the team size indefinitely – with the limit of the entire global population collaborating if needed.